Leo Fong

 Leo Fong (馮天倫; 23 November 1928 – 18 February 2022) was a Chinese-American martial artist, actor, boxer, and Methodist minister who had been making films, acting, and directing since the early 1970s.
 Fong was still acting in action films right up until his early 90s.
+Some of his films, such as Killpoint and Low Blow, are considered cult classics.

 Background

 Fong was born on 23 November 1928 in Xinhui county (present Xinhui district of the city of Jiangmen), located in the province of Guangzhou, China.
 Fong soon relocated to Seattle with his parents and siblings.
 They were detained for a time, as was common with immigrants from Asia.
 Upon being released in Seattle, the family traveled to Chicago, where Fong's maternal uncle owned a restaurant in which his father had been guaranteed work.
 Working at the restaurant, Fong's father saved enough money to purchase a small grocery store in Widener, Arkansas, a small agricultural community.
 Fong was the victim of racial taunts at school, which often led to fights.
 Fong eventually took up boxing at age 15.

 After graduating from Forrest City High School, Fong attended Hendrix College in Arkansas, where he received a B.A. in physical education.
 He later received a master's degree in theology from Southern Methodist University.
 After beginning his career as a Methodist minister, he earned a Master of Social Work from California State University, Sacramento.
 Fong remained in Northern California, where he continued his martial arts training.

 His entry into eastern martial arts began in the 1950s with judo and jiu jitsu.
-Fong has studied and practiced various martial arts styles until he developed his own style, Wei Kuen Do.
+Fong studied and practiced various martial arts styles until he developed his own style, Wei Kuen Do.

 Fong was a friend of martial artist Bruce Lee, who arranged for him to appear on the cover of the tenth anniversary edition of Black Belt magazine.

 Film career

 1970s

-The first film in which he acted was Murder In The Orient (1974), a Filipino martial arts exploitation film that co-starred Ron Marchini and also featured Eva Reyes and Rodolfo 'Boy' Garcia.
+The first film in which he acted was Murder in the Orient (1974), a Filipino martial arts exploitation film that co-stars Ron Marchini and also features Eva Reyes and Rodolfo 'Boy' Garcia.
 In 1975, he starred in Bamboo Trap with Filipino actors George Estregan, Chanda Romero, Eddie Garcia, Rez Cortez and Ron van Clief.